 Seriously.
 It usually works wonders.
 Fact: Did you know that sitting puts a lot of pressure on your spine – something like 40 percent more pressure than standing?

-There are other things that can work, too: Like an ice pack for a tweaked knee or a hot bath with Epsom salts for overall muscle soreness.
+There are other things that can work, too: Like an ice pack for a tweaked knee or a hot bath with Epsom salts or something like this CBD bath bomb might help provide relief for overall muscle soreness.
 And then there are the natural remedies like capsaicin, turmeric, arnica and more.

 C’mon, you’re saying, give me a little more information than that.
 That doesn’t always work for chronic, everyday type of pain.
 Give me real, concrete ways to help ease my pain before I run to make a doctor’s appointment.